 Main routes from left to right – French Scale

-A small face with a few extreme routes.
+A) SW face A small face with a few extreme routes.

 - L'appell du bistrot F7a, 160 m.
 Modern route, bolts